They're back! ...Er, somewhat. And they're totally going to save the world! ...Or something.

 Ow, My Body Part!: During a session of jumping jacks, Cyborg starts complaining that his gluteus maximus is hurting.
 Robin points out that he doesn't have glutes.

-Paper-Thin Disguise: Robin and Cyborg already have well-thought out villain personas, Red X and Stone, the rest of the Titans on the other hand, are barely a step above Palette Swap in terms of how obvious it was.
+Paper-Thin Disguise: Robin and Cyborg already have well-thought out villain personas, Red X and Stone, respectively.
+The rest of the Titans on the other hand, are barely a step above Palette Swap in terms of how obvious it was.

 Pardon My Klingon: Starfire belts out a Tamaranian expletive in frustration after getting zapped by a random space laser, of which she warned Raven about in the first place in "Ghost Boy".